daniel-kozlovsky/online-bookstore/README.md

 test/name_of_test
 ```

-for anything that is purely experimental meant to be thrownout
+for anything that is purely experimental meant to be thrownout:

 ```
 sandbox/name_of_experiment